Nexmo/nexmo-developer/_documentation/redact/overview.md

 ### Product API

-Some Nexmo APIs are not supported by the Redact API as the data stored is controlled by the customer and Nexmo cannot identify what is personal data and what is not.
+Redaction from certain Nexmo APIs is not supported by the Redact API as either the data stored is controlled by the customer, or because Nexmo cannot identify what is personal data and what is not.
 These cases are detailed below.

 #### Call recordings